Mus musculus domesticus, Family Muridae, Order Rodentia

 - connect multiple levels with stairs or hammocks

-- rods, for example.
-Back to the ROOTS Plum root pleasure
+- gnawing wood e.g. Back to the ROOTS Gnawing root pleasure

 - feed in sturdy clay or ceramic dishes (clean the dishes daily)

-- drinking water in bottles or dishes on a raised level (change the water daily)
+- drinking water in bottles or bowls on an elevation (change the water daily)

 - running wheel